johnturner4004/Learning_CPP/README.md

 # Learning C++

 This repository is simply a collection of small tutorial programs.
 Since these are all so small I am just grouping them together.
 I will list some details and things learned in writing each program.
+For specific examples of the topics below look in the main.cpp of the corresponding folder.
+For C++ programs it is normal to name the file after it's primary function.
+While a program can have multiple files and functions, it must always have a main() function.

 ## 1 Hello World

 Just the basic "Hello World" program that is usually the start of one's journey into learning a new programming.
+Even this simple program still has a main() as every C++ program must have a main().
+Code is executed in the order that it is written in in the main() function.
+The main function is where the program starts.

 ### Things Learned From Hello World